 Training available in Tasmania

-- Certificate III in Community Services Work, see Tasmanian Polytechnic.
+- Certificate IV in Youth Work, or Certificate IV in Community Services see TasTAFE.

 Job titles can vary a lot.
 If you are uncertain about what an advertised job involves, obtain a copy of the Position Description or similar, or contact the specific council advertising that job.